|

 Still, you can start potty training your new puppy at eight to ten weeks old.
 Puppies should be let outside every few hours.

-Frequent opportunities to relieve themselves outside will help your tiny canine get used to the expectation to go potty outside.
+Frequent opportunities to relieve themselves outside will help your tiny canine get accustomed to the expectation of going potty outside.

 When you head out the door with your pup, select a simple cue or command, such as “go potty,” and repeat that word or phrase every time.
 You can even combine potty training with leash training.